Startup Funding: The Founder's Definitive Roadmap to Raising Capital and Optimizing the Capital Stack

 While early, growth and later stages provide a general framework for startups, they are not rigid categories.
 Instead, they offer broad guidance.
 Startups often self-determine their phase and funding requirements:

-Which startup funding instrument at which stage?
+Which startup funding instrument fits which stage?

 The early stage of a company can be divided into stealth mode, pre-seed, and seed.
 However, there are no sharp lines between these stages.
 Rather, a startup determines on its own in which phase it is or whether this classification makes sense at all.